The 8 pros and cons of remote work

 Deconcentration

-In these moments, it is imperative to impose a schedule and a pace of work on yourself, at the risk of being undisciplined and losing your motivation/interest.
+In these moments, it is imperative to impose a schedule and a rhythm of work on yourself, at the risk of being undisciplined and losing your motivation/interest.
 Stick to your schedule so you can stay rigoureux.se and continue to perform at your best, while enjoying the benefits of remote work.

-Care must be taken to set up a specific space dedicated to professional activity.
+Care must be taken to set up a specific space, dedicated to professional activity.
 When you're there, you're 100% in work mode.
 When you go out, you leave work behind and focus on your passions/family, etc.

 A need for equipment